Assistant Professor in Sociology

 Lucy’s research focuses on the politics of asylum.
-Her 2017 book offers a historical institutionalist analysis of the ways in which Britain’s colonial past continues to influence contemporary British asylum policy in terms of ideas of insiders, outsiders, the deserving and the undeserving.
+Her 2017 book, which won the 2018 Philip Abrams Memorial Prize, offers a historical institutionalist analysis of the ways in which Britain’s colonial past continues to influence contemporary British asylum policy in terms of ideas of insiders, outsiders, the deserving and the undeserving.
 This includes efforts by the British government to exclude colonised peoples from access to human rights (including the right to asylum) at the inception of the human rights regime.

 Lucy’s new project, funded through an ESRC Future Research Leaders grant, focuses on the politics of asylum, welfare and work in Britain.
 Set against the backdrop of widespread political and public hostility to asylum seekers coupled with the austerity agenda and a shrinking welfare state, the project looks at the ban on working for the majority of asylum seekers and the low levels of welfare support paid to them.
 The project investigates how policy is made in relation to asylum seekers’ access to welfare and work, and what the implications of those policies are economically, socially and politically.